 Besides hilly vineyards which are considered to be the must for a proper “Rive” Prosecco, producers point out the importance of old vines.
 Manuel Godello of Roccat winery, the producer of Rive di San Pietro di Barbozza, says: “The older vines make wines last a lot more in terms of smell and taste”.

-If “Rive” is a communal and terroir-based concept one would expect some differences in style of different communes.
-The question not – yet — so easy to answer: it’s been just 7 years from the arrival of the category.
-While producers are taking “Rive” seriously and with enthusiasm, their number and “Rive” production traditions are not enough to speak about the distinct differences between the “Rives” at large.
-Some of the “Rive” have only one single producer that, in fact, defines its style.
-Those that have 3-5 producers making “Rive” off them are too early to compare since their production methods are varying in terms of lees contact times, fermentation and blending practices, not even mentioning soils composition within one “Riva”.
+If Rive is a communal and terroir-based concept one would expect some differences in style of different communes.
+The question is not yet easy to answer: it’s been just 7 years from the arrival of the category.
+While producers are taking Rive seriously and with enthusiasm, their number and Rive tradition are not enough to speak about the distinct differences between the Rives at large.
+Some of the Rive have only one single producer that defines the «Riva» style.
+Those that have 3-5 producers, are too early to compare since their production methods are varying in terms of lees contact, fermentation and blending practices, not even mentioning soils composition within one classified hill.

-One important factor is that “Rive” producers are sharing the idea that “Rive” should be wines with lower sugar levels.
+One important factor is that producers are sharing the idea that Rive should be wines with lower sugar levels.
 There are, of course, extra-dry and dry versions of “Rive” wines, but overall the tendency is towards being either Brut or even soon-to-be “Extra Brut”, the category that will encompass wines with sugar levels below 6 g/l.
-Prosecco area has a long history of producing sweeter versions of Glera they actually call “dry”, but with “Rive” that might change.
+Prosecco area has a long history of producing sweeter versions of Glera they actually call “dry”, but the Rive category might change that.

-It’s safe to say “Rive” producers are looking to bring more complexity and identity to their wines, for many of whom “Rive” already represents the top wine.
+It’s safe to say “Rive” producers are looking to bring more complexity and identity to their wines.
+For many wineries Rive already represents the top wine.
 Sweeter and richer Cartizze wines remain something of a tradition.
 And an expensive one.

-Oddly enough, the bigger cooperatives like Cantina Produttori di Valdobbiadene (around 13M bottles a year) have all the opportunities to be the leading “Rive” producer in the Prosecco DOCG area.
-With roughly quarter of a million bottles of “Rive” produced in 2016, the winery accounted for about 13% of all “Rive” production that year.
+Unusually, it’s the bigger cooperatives like Cantina Produttori di Valdobbiadene (around 13M bottles a year) that have all the opportunities to become the leading Rive producer.
+With roughly quarter of a million bottles of “Rive” produced in 2016, the winery accounted for about 13% of all 2916 Rive production.
 “We don’t say we make the best wine, but we can make the best wines from certain areas.
 Wines with different personalities,” — says the winery’s general director Aldo Franchi.
-With an extensive network of growers at hand, he can, in fact, produce the most variations of “Rive” wines.
-“The response we have from the market encourages us to move forward with “Rive”.
+With an extensive network of growers at hand, he can, in fact, produce the most variations of Rive wines.
+“The response we have from the market encourages us to move forward with Rive.
 We could end up producing 10-12 different wines”.
 For now, they make four.

-The price difference between ex-cellar prices for “Rive” wines and Prosecco DOCG normally falls into €1-3 range.
-“Partly this increase is caused by lower production and bigger costs associated with manual labor.
-While Prosecco Superiore DOCG wines are also often produced by hand, it’s important to understand that in “Rive” vineyards one cannot use machinery at all: neither for grass management nor for moving the boxes with grapes and such.
+The price difference between ex-cellar prices for Rive wines and Prosecco DOCG normally falls into €1-3 range.
+“Partly this increase is caused by lower production and bigger costs of manual labor.
+While Prosecco Superiore DOCG wines are also often produced by hand, it’s important to understand that in Rive vineyards one cannot use machinery at all: neither for grass management nor for moving the boxes with grapes and such.
 All the treatments have to be applied by hand too”, — says Mirko Della Colletta.
 “It’s about 8-9 times more labor-intense to produce wines from these hills than from flatlands,” — adds Vanessa Follador.
-“It’s just normal that “Rive” wines cost more”.
+“It’s only normal that Rive wines cost more”.

-For many wine producers a less pricey and less sweet “Rive” category is allowing to replace the expensive and traditionally sweet and limited Cartizze production, become less dependent on bought grapes and seek new terroirs best fit for the Glera grape.
+For many wine producers a less pricey and less sweet Rive category is allowing to replace the expensive and traditionally sweet and limited Cartizze production, become less dependent on bought grapes and seek new terroirs that best fit for Glera.

 “Knowing Rive is knowing the Prosecco territory, it’s moving towards the deeper understanding of the area,” — says Innocente Nardi.
 “This is a very cultural aspect.
 A lot of people know Prosecco, but not so many know about Conegliano-Valdobbiadene, and even fewer know about Rive”.

-Prosecco DOCG producers tend to avoid the subject of competition between Champagne and Prosecco.
+Prosecco DOCG producers tend to avoid the subject of competition with Champagne.
 Still, with a more terroir-driven, communal and even single vineyard approach, this competition will become more and more evident.
-It’s worth mentioning some producers go as far as rejecting the “Prosecco” name form their labels altogether.
+It’s worth mentioning that some producers even leave the Prosecco name off their labels.
 The appellation rules actually allow them to do so: some labels simply read Valdobbiadene DOCG and the name of a specific Riva as it’s with Roccat and Umberto Bortolotti.
 The extreme side of it is Bepin de Eto — the winery produces its Rive di Rua closer to the town of Conegliano without any reference to the Conegliano-Valdobbiadene DOCG on the front label.
-Could there be a stronger “Rive” message to the world?
+Could there be a stronger Rive message to the world?